 Want to save this recipe?

-From frozen is possible too though!
+From frozen is possible to make just as good my friends!
 You would want to use the timing and temp. from our Frozen Pork Loin in Crock Pot instructions.
 You could still make this sauce to cook it or just drizzle on top when done.

 pork tenderloin